Difference between quantum annealing by imaginary-time and real-time Schr\"{o}dinger equation of Grover's search: Introduction

-In the present study, we obtain the analytical expression of the computational complexity of Grover's search \cite{Grover_original} in QA-IT, with the fluctuation being linearly decreased.
-The obtained computational complexity is of order $\log N$.
-It is well-known that the computational complexity of Grover's search in QA-RT is of order $\sqrt{N}$, even if the time-dependent Hamiltonian is optimally tuned \cite{Grover_schedule}.
-Our result implies that “classical” dynamics, which can be mapped to imaginary-time Schr\"{o}dinger dynamics, are exponentially faster than real-time Schr\"{o}dinger dynamics.
-However, considering the optimality of Grover's search in QA-RT, the results are not physically realistic.
-We deal with this problem by considering the transition between excited and ground states, and reveal that the practical implementations of QA-RT based on imaginary-time quantum Monte Carlo schemes are reliable only if the system is adiabatically evolved.
+In the present study, we obtain the analytical expression of the annealing time of Grover's search \cite{Grover_original} in QA-IT, with the fluctuation being linearly decreased.
+The obtained annealing time is of order $\log N$, and is much smaller than that with the fluctuation which is tuned on the basis of the adiabatic condition.
+It is well-known that the required annealing time for Grover's search in QA-RT is of order $N$ with the fluctuation being linearly decreased, and $\sqrt{N}$ with the fluctuation which is optimally tuned on the basis of energy gap \cite{Grover_schedule}.
+Our result implies that the efficient scheduling of the quantum fluctuation in QA-IT is very different from that in QA-RT, and the scheduling tested by quantum Monte Carlo schemes, which is the practical implementations of QA-RT based on imaginary-time Schr\"{o}dinger equation, may not be effective to improve the performance of QA-RT.
+We deal with these differences by considering the exponential decay of excited states in QA-IT.

-This paper is organized as follows.
+This paper is organized as follow.
 In Sec.
-2, we introduce our problem and obtain the analytical expression for the computational complexity of Grover's search in QA-IT with linearly decreasing fluctuations.
-In Sec.
-3, we compare the analytical and numerical results.
+2, we introduce our problem and obtain the analytical expression for the annealing time of Grover's search which is required to obtain desired success probability in QA-IT with linearly decreasing fluctuations.
+In Sec3. we compare the analytical and numerical results.
 Sec.
 4 presents our discussion and conclusions.